What are the differences between the Property Solvers' 'conditional' and 'unconditional' auctions?

-The principal difference between conditional and unconditional property auction comes down to sale speed and the timeframe within which you want to complete.
+The main difference between a conditional and unconditional property auction comes down to how quickly the sale process is concluded.

 Conditional Auction (56 Day Completion)

-After marketing your property and conducting viewings/open days, the auctioneer will conduct a competitive bidding process.
+After marketing a property and conducting viewings/open days, we will conduct the bidding process.

 The bid is won once the virtual hammer falls.

-There is then an allocated 4-week (28-day) exclusivity period for the buyer to exchange contracts on the property.
+There is then an allocated 4-week (28-day) exclusivity period for you to exchange contracts on the property.

-At this juncture, a non-refundable deposit is also instantly paid (for extra security).
-The buyer must exchange after the 28 day period or risk losing all of this deposit.
+At this juncture, a non-refundable deposit is also instantly paid.
+You must exchange after the 28 day period or risk losing all of this deposit (plus abortive legal costs).

 There is then a further 4 weeks (28 days) for the sale to complete.

 Similar to the 56-day auction, there will be a best bids process after the property has been marketed and viewed by potential bidders.